 Also, authoritarian regimes can use such technology to control the population and suppress the freedom to think.

-If Kurzweil´s predictions for the next years become true, we will have a great opportunity to improve our life in many ways.
+If Kurzweil´s predictions for the next years become true, we will have a great opportunity to improve our lives in many ways.

-If you want to learn more about the fascinating projects led by Ray Kurzweil don't forget to visit his website.
+If you want to learn more about who is Ray Kurzweil and his fascinating projects don't forget to visit his website.